PrismarineJS/mineflayer-pathfinder/readme.md

  * `dynamic` - boolean (optional, default false)

 ### bot.pathfinder.setMovements(movements)
-Assigns the movements config
+Assigns the movements config.
  * `movements` - Movements instance

 ### bot.pathfinder.stop()
-Stops path finding when its save to stop or after the bot encountered an error while path finding.
+Stops pathfinding when its safe to stop or after the bot encountered an error while pathfinding.
 To force stop use bot.pathfinder.setGoal(null).
 Emits `path_stop` when stopped.

 ### bot.pathfinder.isMoving()
 A function that checks if the bot is currently moving.